CM4all/beng-proxy/doc/bp.rst

   processes for one Multi-WAS application.
 If there are more than that, a timer will incrementally kill excess processes.

+- ``remote_was_stock_limit``: The maximum number of Multi-WAS connections to one Remote-WAS application.
+0 means unlimited.

+- ``remote_was_stock_max_idle``: The maximum number of idle Multi-WAS connections to one Remote-WAS application.
+If there are more than that, a timer will incrementally kill excess connections.

 - ``http_cache_size``: The maximum amount of memory used by the HTTP cache.
 Set to 0 to disable the HTTP cache.